Materials selection policy

 Materials available in the library present a diversity of viewpoints, enabling citizens to make the informed choices necessary in a democracy.
 The Library also selects a wide variety of materials that satisfy the diverse interests of our community.
 The Library respects the right of individuals to access these resources.
 The Library’s varied collection is available to all; however, it is not expected that all of the collection will appeal to everyone.

 Patrons finding certain library material objectionable are encouraged to discuss their concerns with the location manager.
 If the patron is not satisfied with the response to their concern, the patron will be provided with information about the reconsideration process and a Request for Reconsideration of Library Material form.
 Patrons may submit up to three Request for Reconsideration forms in one calendar year.
+A valid Knox County Public Library card in good standing is required to process a Request for Reconsideration.

 Suggestions for Purchase